beccauwu/about-me/README.md

 **As a site user, I want to be able to follow other users whose content I enjoy.**

 Implementation 🏭: When logged in, a user icon with a plus sign is shown on others' profile page.
-Users can click this to follow that user.
+Users can click this to follow that user

 Test 🧪: I tried following other users on the site using the follow button